How the Aging Process Affects the Face

 - Level of softness

-For example, a softer filler is used to plump the lips while a more sturdy filler is used to enhance facial contours like the jaw line and cheekbones.
+For example, a softer filler is used to plump the lips, while a more sturdy filler enhances facial contours like the jawline and cheekbones.

 FDA Approved Absorbable Injectable Dermal Fillers